 My first book, Hope in a Secular Age, responds to contemporary critiques of religion by developing a constructive account of hope.
 Against dogmatic complacency and despairing resignation, I argue that hope sustains commitments that remain vulnerable to disappointment – whether those commitments are religious, political, or interpersonal.
 In my view, because the discipline of hope is shared by believers and unbelievers alike, its persistence indicates that faith has a future in a secular age.

-David leads the ACU-funded research project “Atheism and Christianity: Moving Past Polemic.”
-His first book, Keeping Faith in the Dark, responds to contemporary critiques of religion by developing a constructive account of hope.
-He has published articles on secularism, sexuality, neoliberalism, love, and the intersection of theory and art.
+From 2016-2019 I led the ACU-funded research project “Atheism and Christianity: Moving Past Polemic.”
+Through a series of successor projects, my work continues to explore possibilities for constructive engagement between atheism and religious thought.
+I have published articles on secularism, sexuality, neoliberalism, love, and the intersection of theory and art.

 ed.
-The Secularization of Hope, Special issue of Political Theology 17.
-2 (2016).
+The Secularization of Hope, Special issue of Political Theology 17 no. 2 (2016).

 and Eric Bugyis, eds.
 Desire, Faith and the Darkness of God.
 Notre Dame: The University of Notre Dame Press, 2015.

 Foucault and the Practice of Patristics, section of Studia Patristica LXII.
 Ed.
 Markus Vinzent.
 Leuven: Peeters, 2013.